mpiorowski/rusve/README.md

 Feel free to ask questions and throw new ideas!
 Any contribution is also welcome, especially some ux/ui redesigns :)

 ### Currently working on...
-- Making the app resiliant to no internet
 - **MDX**
 - **Any other feature You will request :)**